Ahmedyjnj/gym-management-system/README.md

 - Manage and log payments
 - Display filtered data with summary rows
 - Auto-detect end of subscription period
+-record Attendance
+-record payments
+-Installment of the amount available
 ---

 ## 🖥️ How to Use